atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 Introduction
 ************

-It is expected that the :ref:`Hello World <HelloWorld>` and :ref:`Hello Quick World <HelloQuickWorld>` examples are known.
+In this chapter, it is assumed that the reader has knowledge about the :ref:`Hello World <HelloWorld>`and :ref:`Hello Quick World <HelloQuickWorld>` examples.

-In these previous examples, only one message was sent and received.
-The Hello Instance World will sent more messages and explore the different states of the data.
+In the previous examples, only one message is sent and received.
+In the Hello Instance World example, more than one messages are sent and different states of data are explored.

 :ref:`Building <HelloWorldBuilding>` this example is done through :ref:`CMake <CMakeIntro>` and executing it is a bit like